Supply Chain Management: An Introduction and Guide to Increasing Performance

 The Supply Chain Management Of The Future

-If you’re new to the planning and logistics side of the business, or simply wanting to understand this process better, I wrote this quick guide to help you get a handle on basic best practices for supply chain management (SCM).
+If you are new to the planning and logistics side of the business, or you simply want to understand it better, I wrote this guide to walk you through the basic best practices of supply chain management (SCM).

 Supply Chain Management Physical and Information Flow